OkaNim/unit-converter/README.md

 ## How to use
 Please use as described in test.py in src folder.<br>
 If test.py is run, the result of unit conversion is displayed as follows:<br>
+{'power_10': '10-5 (in value)', 'value_cl': '9.200000E-05', 'unit': 'mS/m', 'value_cv': '9.200000E-10', 'unit_cv': 'S cm-1', 'factor': '1.000000E-05', 'use_power_10': 'use as recognized', 'CCU_file': 'electric-conductivity_CCU.txt'}
 <br>
+power_10: recognized powewr of 10<br>
+value_cl: cleaned value<br>
+unit: recognized unit<br>
+value_cv: converted value to the destination unit<br>
+unit_cv: destination unit<br>
+factor: conversion factor<br>
+use_power_10: how to use power of 10 recognized in other than value (specify in a ccu_file)<br>

+value_cv is the convertd value. unit and unit_cv are the recognized and destination units, respectively.

 {'power_10': '_', 'value_cl': '9.200000E+00', 'unit': '_', 'value_cv': '9.200000E+00', 'unit_cv': '_', 'factor': '_', 'use_power_10': 'use as recognized', 'CCU_file': 'thermal-condutivity_CCU.txt'}
 <br>
 <br>